uds-se/debuggingbook/docs/notebooks/README.md

 ## News

-This book is _work in progress_, with new chapters being released every week.
-To get notified on updates, <a href="https://mastodon.social/invite/P27cijZH">follow us on Mastodon</a>.
+This book is _work in progress._  All chapters planned are out now, but we keep on refining text and code with [minor and major releases.](https://www.debuggingbook.org/html/ReleaseNotes.html) To get notified on updates, <a href="https://mastodon.social/@TheDebuggingBook">follow us on Mastodon</a>.

 <!--